 What is a Developmental Optometrist?

 A developmental optometrist is going to probe deeper into how the eyes function and work together as a team.
 They will provide further testing and also question the patient’s academic performance, specifically with reading and math.
-A developmental optometrist is looking to see if there are any possible learning-related vision disorders and make sure the child has developed all the visual skills needed to adequately perform tasks required in their daily lives, especially at school.
-They will be evaluating your child’s:
+A developmental optometrist is looking to see if there are any possible learning-related vision disorders and make sure the patient has developed all the visual skills needed to adequately perform tasks required in their daily lives, especially at school.
+They will be evaluating you/your child’s:

 - Binocularity- The ability to aim the eyes together and accurately in order to maintain single and clear vision.